 A new research paper published in Aging is titled “Characterization of age-associated gene expression changes in mouse sweat glands.”

-Evaporation of sweat on the is the major mechanism for dissipating heat in humans.
+Evaporation of sweat on the skin surface is the major mechanism for dissipating heat in humans.
 The secretory capacity of sweat glands (SWGs) declines during aging, leading to heat intolerance in the elderly, but the mechanisms responsible for this decline are poorly understood.

 In this new study, researchers Alexandra G. Zonnefeld, Chang-Yi Cui, Dimitrios Tsitsipatis, Yulan Piao, Jinshui Fan, Krystyna Mazan-Mamczarz, Yutong Xue, Fred E. Indig, Supriyo De, and Myriam Gorospe from the National Institutes of Health’s National Institute on Aging investigated the molecular changes accompanying SWG aging in mice, where sweat tests confirmed a significant reduction of active SWGs in old mice relative to young mice.